 Age

-The ratio of the population over 45 years old is associated with higher floor values; older people in a community mean higher levels of continued transit use during the pandemic.
-This result is also supported by the Transit user survey.
+The ratio of the population over 45 years old is associated with higher base values; older people in a community indicate higher levels of continued transit use during the pandemic.
+The Transit user survey also supports this result.
 By comparing the users’ age composition in surveys conducted in September 2019 and April 2020, Transit found a drop in young people under 18 and between 25 to 44 years old; meanwhile, the relative ratio of people between 45 to 64 years old doubled [29].

-African American
+African American and Female

-The regression analyses also suggest the dependence of African Americans on public transit, even during a pandemic.
-It is the most influential among the factors Table 1 based on model fit (R-squared).
-There is a strong positive correlation between the ratio of African Americans in the population and the floor value.
-These results are also consistent with the results of the user survey.
-During the pandemic, African American people have the greatest share (>35%) of riders compared with other races in the US, while Caucasian were the majority (>40%) of the rider before the pandemic based on the 2017 APTA survey [28,38].
-The disproportionately small decrease of the African American population’s transit demand supports the conclusion that cities with more African Americans are more likely to have a higher floor value.
+The regression analyses also indicates the dependence of African Americans on public transit, even during a pandemic.
+It is the most influential among the factors in Table 1 based on model fit (R-squared).
+There is a strong positive correlation between the ratio of African Americans in the population and the base value.
+These results are also consistent with the results of the Transit user survey.
+During the pandemic, African American people have the greatest share (>35%) of riders compared with other races in the US, while Caucasians were the majority (>40%) of the rider before the pandemic based on the 2017 APTA survey [28,38].
+The disproportionately small decrease of the African American population’s transit demand supports the conclusion that cities with more African Americans are more likely to have a higher base value.

-Higher floor values are also highly correlated with larger ratios of females in the population; however, we also do not include it due to multicollinearity with the ratio of African Americans in the population.
+Higher base values are also highly correlated with larger ratios of females in the population; however, we also did not include it due to multicollinearity with the ratio of African Americans in the population.
 A higher ratio of females in the population is also correlated with lower income and a lower ratio of people with non-physical occupations.
 The Transit user survey supports these results in a dramatic manner.
 Among all the US users surveyed, the male and female proportions were roughly equal before the COVID-19 pandemic; during the pandemic, 56% are females while only 40% are males [28].
 For some cities such as Philadelphia, more than 68% of riders are women.
 Meanwhile, Transit app users of color are also more likely to be females during the pandemic; more than 70% of the African-American riders during the pandemic are female [28].

 Awareness

-The Google search trend index for COVID-19 is significantly associated with the floor value; cities with a higher search index tend to have a lower floor value, as a higher search index means COVID-19 has a higher ratio among all Google searches in that region.
-This indicates the effects of people’s awareness and concern: with more people perhaps following the stay-at-home order, more will avoid unessential public transit trips.
-However, in Table 1, Google search trend index is not highly influential: it has the lowest R-squared increase.
-It shows that people’s race, job, and age composition outweigh the awareness or preference when it comes to whether people will stay at home.
+The Google search trend index for the keyword “Coronavirus” is significantly associated with the base value; cities with a higher search index tend to have a lower base value, as a higher search index means “Coronavirus” has a higher ratio among all Google searches in that region.
+This indicates the effects of people’s awareness and concern on avoiding non-essential public transit trips.
+However, in Table 1, Google search trend index is not highly influential: it has the lowest R-squared improvement.
+This suggest that ethnicity, occupation, and age composition outweigh the awareness or preference when it comes to whether people will stay at home.

 Transit dependency